Advanced Vocab Words - Set 8 Flashcards

 150

-# Fill in the blank with the most appropriate vocabulary word.
-Despite his wealth, he was considered a \_\_\_\_\_\_ for his disregard of fine art and literature. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: Despite his wealth, he was considered a \_\_\_\_\_\_ for his disregard of fine art and literature. ## Footnote ***Hint:*** *Starts with "p" and means "a person indifferent to culture".*

 philistine ## Footnote *philistine (**fil**-uh-steen)* adj. barbaric; lacking culture n. an individual guided by commonplace, rather than artistic or intellectual, values